Updated June 2023

 Replay Messages.
 One of the key highlights of Kafka is that it allows the user to replay messages.
 This is especially important for analytical use cases.
 For instance, if you are tracking device data for internet of things (IoT) sensors and discover an issue with your database not storing all data, then you can replay data to replace the missing information in the database.

 Big Data Consideration.
 Kafka also pairs well with big data systems such a Elasticsearch and Hadoop.
 We serve clients across industries and with a range of throughputs that are best suited to a Kafka message broker and high capacity backend.
 The two programs work well together for scalable data collection and storage.
+Click here for more information on Kafka support services.

 Scaling Capability.
 Kafka allows topics to be split into partitions.
 This feature is important because it allows multiple consumers to handle a portion of the stream and makes horizontal scaling possible.